Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 3d

 Now that we identify $a$ as the label for charge sectors for line operators in $T[M_3]$, we want to understand how it can be realized as a boundary condition.
 A simpler question is the dimensional reduction of this one, namely how to find a vector $v_a$ in the Hilbert space $\CH_{T[M_3]}(T^2)$ on $T^2$ viewed as the boundary of the spacetime $D^2\times S^1$.
 Notice that if the theory were topological, this would be a much simpler task, as the states in the $T^2$ Hilbert space can then be labeled by line operators and hence $a$.\footnote{One doesn't have to assume that there is a unique or distinguished line for each element in $\Lambda_{M_3}$.
 When there are multiple line operators, one can simply sum over them. }

-As deforming to a gapped phase means realizing $\Lambda_{M_3}$ as a non-invertible symmetry, one can view the difficulty of defining the analogue of $v_a$ in the theory $T[M_3]$ as related to the breaking of this non-invertible symmetry.
+If, after deforming to a gapped phase, a set of line operators $\Lambda_{M_3}$ survives and becomes topological in the infrared, then $\Lambda_{M_3}$ is realized as a non-invertible symmetry in the IR.
+From this perspective, one can view the difficulty of defining the analogue of $v_a$ in the theory $T[M_3]$ as being related to the breaking of this non-invertible symmetry.
 Such a breaking can be understood as a consequence of having modes from the motion of M5-branes mixing with modes from M2-branes, and in general there is no way of effectively telling them apart.
 In other words, if one can freeze all the M5 modes, the remaining theory will in general have a larger non-invertible symmetry generated by topological lines labeled by (the torsion part of) $\Lambda_{M_3}$.
 However, turning on the M5-brane modes generally breaks this symmetry, making it difficult to define $v_a$ in the $T[M_3]$ theory.

 This gives a conceptual explanation for the following observation.
 For $M_3$ which we know about the set of boundary conditions $\{B_a\}$ of $T[M_3]$ (e.g.~$L(k,1)$ and a degree-$k$ circle bundle over a Riemann surface discussed in \cite{Gukov:2017kmk}), the theory always admits a deformation (e.g.~via turning on mass parameters associated with global symmetries) to a gapped phase.
 This perspective also instructs us that, to find the set of boundary conditions $\{B_a\}$, one should look for deformations that kill the M5 degrees of freedom.
 In fact, as we only need $v_a$ to compute $\hat Z_a$, a similar deformation for $T[M_3\times S^1]$ or $T[M_3\times T^2]$ would work equally well.